Ethiopiaid: Women & girls

-Ethiopiaid partner with local organisations who provide support and opportunities for women and girls.
-Through their projects, they are:

-Raising awareness of the dangers of FGM and child marriage, to bring an end to these harmful practices.

-Saving lives by raising awareness and providing free screening and treatment for cervical cancer.
+Ethiopiaid partners with local organisations that provide support and opportunities for women and girls.
+Through their projects, they raise awareness of the dangers of FGM, child marriage and provide free screenings and treatments for cervical cancer.

-Building safe, inclusive communities where the voices of women and girls are heard.

 Maternal health

-Ethiopiaid partner with local organisations who provide life-saving maternal healthcare and support for women across Ethiopia.
+Ethiopiaid partners with local organisations who provide life-saving maternal healthcare and support for women across Ethiopia.
 Through their projects, they are:

 Improving access to maternal healthcare and supporting women to make informed decisions about their own health.
 Ensuring women have access to antenatal care, trained midwives during childbirth, and care and support post-birth.

-Working to prevent and treat obstetric fistula and other childbirth injuries.
+Working to prevent and treat childbirth injuries such as obstetric fistula.
 Helping women make informed choices about their future through access to sexual and reproductive health services.

 Poverty reduction

-Ethiopiaid's partners seek to relieve poverty by working with local Ethiopian organisations, including Support for Children, Women and Older People (SCWOP), which provides food, clothing, medicine and house repairs to elderly men and women living in poverty.
+Ethiopiaid's partners seek to relieve poverty by working with local Ethiopian organisations, including Support for Children, Women and Older People (SCWOP), which provides food, clothing, medicine and house repairs to elderly people living in poverty.

 Education

-Hope Enterprises University College opened in 2012 as Ethiopia's first not-for-profit liberal arts university college; Ehiopiaid has supported the college since inception.
+Hope Enterprises University College opened in 2012 as Ethiopia's first non-profit liberal arts university college; Ethiopiaid has supported the college since inception.
 Hope Enterprises seeks to advance education in Ethiopia by giving citizens the knowledge and expertise needed to work themselves out of poverty.